FaceMatch2025/FaceMatch/README.md

 **Steps:**

-1. **Access Google Colab:** You have to log in in Google Colab directly with the projetinfo2025@gmail.com account.
-Then copy the code given in the FaceMatch.txt
+1. **Access Google Colab:** You have to go on the file FaceMatchFinal.ipynb file in the github and click on the "open in colab" file.
+You will then have access to the whole code divided in three cells.

-2. **Install DeepFace:** Run the code cell that installs the DeepFace library.
+2. **Install DeepFace:** Run the first code cell that installs the DeepFace library.
 This library is used for face recognition tasks.

-3. **Mount Google Drive:** Run the code cell that mounts your Google Drive to the Colab environment.
+3. **Mount Google Drive:** Run the second code cell that mounts your Google Drive to the Colab environment.
 This allows the notebook to access the database images and captured image.

 4. **Test the code:** Run the third cell in order to get your result, if a match is found, the code displays the matched person's name, age, and a thumbs-up or thumbs-down image based on their age.
 If no match is found, a message is displayed, and the captured image is shown.